Band (rock and pop): Two members

 When electronic sequencers became widely available in the 1980s, they made adding in musical elements easier for two-member bands to perform.
 Sequencers allowed bands to program some elements of their performance, such as an electronic drum part and a synth bass line.
-Two-member pop music bands such as Soft Cell, Blancmange, and Yazoo used programmed sequencers.
+Two-member pop music bands such as Soft Cell and Yazoo used programmed sequencers.
 Other pop bands from the 1980s, who were ostensibly fronted by two performers, such as Wham!, Eurythmics, and Tears for Fears, were not actually two-piece ensembles, because other instrumental musicians were used "behind the scenes" to fill out the sound.
 Modern bands that use this format include Ninja Sex Party.
+In the 1990s, Local H continued on as a two-piece when their bassist departed, with guitarist/singer Scott Lucas modifying his guitars by adding a bass pickup for the lower strings.

 Starting in the 2000s, blues-influenced rock bands such as the White Stripes and the Black Keys used a guitar-and-drums scheme.
-Death from Above 1979 featured a drummer and bass guitarist.
-Tenacious D is a two-guitar band; One Day as a Lion and the Dresden Dolls both feature a keyboardist and a drummer.
-Ratatat comprises a two-guitar band that uses a drum machine for beats.
-W.A.S.P. guitarist Doug Blair is also known for his work in the two-piece progressive rock band Signal2Noise, where he acts as the lead guitarist and bassist at the same time, due to a special custom instrument he invented (an electric guitar with five regular guitar strings paired with three bass guitar strings).
+Comedy rock duo Tenacious D is a two-guitar band.
+Heavy metal band W.A.S.P. guitarist Doug Blair is also known for his work in the two-piece progressive rock band Signal2Noise, where he acts as the lead guitarist and bassist at the same time, due to a special custom instrument he invented (an electric guitar with five regular guitar strings paired with three bass guitar strings).
 Heisenflei of Los Angeles duo the Pity Party plays drums, keyboards, and sings simultaneously.
-Royal Blood is a two-piece band that uses bass and drums along with electronic effects.
+One Day as a Lion and the Dresden Dolls both feature a keyboardist and a drummer.
+Royal Blood and The Garden are two-piece bands that uses bass and drums along with electronic effects.